Everything you need to know before committing to a complete bathroom renovation

 A full bathroom remodel is not a quick project.
 From initial planning through final inspection, you should expect the process to span several months.
 Here's a realistic timeline:

-Unexpected issues (water damage, material backorders, scheduling conflicts between trades, weather) routinely extend timelines by 1-3 weeks.
+Unexpected issues (water damage, material backorders, scheduling conflicts between trades, weather) can extend timelines.
 Always add buffer time to your planning.

 Before meeting with contractors, make a clear list of what you absolutely need versus what you'd like to have.
 This keeps scope creep in check and helps with budgeting.